realA10001986/Dash-Gauges/README.md

 ##### &#9654; Restart

-This reboots the Plutonium Gauges.
+This reboots the Dash Gauges.
 No confirmation dialog is displayed.

 ##### &#9654; Update